 The NCIDQ Exam is not a test of any book or study material.

-The exam is designed to test knowledge, tasks, and skills deemed important to a competent interior designer.
-It's a test of all this knowledge and experience, organized by what stage of a designer's career that this knowledge is obtained.
-In school, within two years of professional practice, or after.
+The exam is designed to test knowledge, tasks, and skills deemed essential to a competent interior designer.
+It's a test of all this knowledge and experience, organized by when this knowledge is gained during a designer's career.
+For example, in school, within two years of professional practice, or after.

-Your own personal exposure, comprehension, ability to apply what you've learned, and mastery of all of this is most affected by your work experience.
-It's not simply a matter of how many years of experience you have, but exposure and mastery in these areas.
+Your own personal exposure, comprehension, ability to apply what you've learned, and mastery of all of this are most affected by your work experience.
+So it's not simply a matter of how many years of experience you have.
+It's about your exposure and mastery in these areas.

-When I spoke with all the designers who became part of our team or Qpractice Experts Panel, that one thing was perfectly clear.
-Every single designer who scored 100% in a content area actually performed tasks directly related to that content area in their job.
+When I speak with the designers who become part of our team and Qpractice Experts Panel, one thing is clear.
+Every designer who scored 100% in a content area has performed tasks directly related to that in their job.

 Every.
 Single.
 One.

-This is why you're not even eligible to apply for the exam until you have at least several years under your belt.
-But no matter how many years of experience you have, if you don't have experience with a certain area, you're going to have to pick up the slack.
+This is why you're not even eligible to apply for the exam until you have several years under your belt.
+But no matter how many years of experience you have, if you don't have experience with a specific area, you're going to have to pick up the slack.

-This is also one of the reasons why different designers who follow the same course of study and take the same exam will perform completely differently.
+This is also one reason why different designers who follow the same course of study and take the same exam will perform entirely differently.

 Just remember, it's not personal.